owensgl/intro-genomics/labs/lab_9.md

 you're going to be working on them for perhaps years and you will forget where you put individual items.

+As a first step, we're going to run a PCA on our samples.

 ```shell
 module load plink